 What is a multi-level venture?

 As their name implies, multi-level businesses operate on several levels.
-Staff in one tier have others working beneath them, offering some product or service but the emphasis is to recruit others to the venture.
+People in one tier have others working beneath them, offering some product or service but the emphasis is to recruit others to the venture.
 Those people, in turn have others working beneath them to sell products, and so on.

 What is an illegal "pyramid scheme"?